MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Error Detection and Recovery

-In our experiment, the anomaly detection and recovery scheme is built as a ROS node, referred to as the detection node in the following, which continuously monitors the cross-stage variables to guarantee the safety of MAV's compute subsystem.
-The detection node contains the data preprocessing and anomaly detection functions as explained in Section~\ref{subsec: data preprocessing} and Section~\ref{subsec: anomaly detection}, respectively.
-The detection node subscribes to the topics containing the cross-stage variables from each PPC stage as input and publishes recomputation signals to the corresponding stages if an alarm is raised by the detection function.
-The detection node can thus continuously supervise the PPC pipeline, increasing the reliability of MAV's computational pipeline with negligible overhead.
+The anomaly detection and recovery scheme is built as a ROS node that contains the data preprocessing and anomaly detection functions.
+The detection node subscribes to the topics containing the inter-kernel states in the PPC pipeline as input and publishes recomputation signals to the corresponding stages once an anomalous inter-kernel state is detected.
+The detection node can thus supervise inter-kernel states of the PPC pipeline, avoiding error propagation, thus increasing the resilience of UAV's computational pipeline with negligible overhead.